MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ### Compliant and domain joined devices
 Azure AD conditional access enables compliant and domain-joined device information to be passed directly to the Cloud App Security proxy.
 From there, a session policy can be developed that uses device state as a filter.
-For more information, see the ]Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).
+For more information, see the [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).

 ### Client-certificate authenticated devices